 Unfortunately, a functional broken humerus brace is not always appropriate.
 For certain breaks to the humerus or other bones of the arm, treatment of a shoulder dislocation or rotator cuff injuries or following surgery, immobilization is often needed.

 We offer a variety of arm support braces that will hold the arm and shoulder still.
 Perhaps our simplest version a cuff and collar arm sling.
-As the name implies, the injured/broken arm brace consists simply of a flannel-lined cuff sling and a tubular neck pad, both of which are comfortable against the skin, and a strap that connects the two.
+As the name implies, the injured/broken arm brace consists simply of a cuff sling, both of which are comfortable against the skin.

 The arm support strap limits harmful movements that could disrupt healing of clavicle fractures, shoulder dislocations, wrist/hand fractures and more.